spacemeshos/testnet-guide/backup.md

 ![](images/v1.0/protect_wallet.png)

-6. Click 'NEXT'
+6. Click 'NEXT'.

-Congratulations! your wallet is now restored from your 12 words backup.
+Congratulations! your wallet is now restored from your 12-word backup.